Sajad-Hussaini/mmer/README.md

 **[1] Primary Reference**
 *A Multivariate Mixed-Effects Regression Framework for Ground Motion Modeling: Integrating Parametric and Machine Learning Approaches*
 *DOI: [To be added]*
-(Journal of Earthquake Engineering and Structural Dynamics)
+(Expected publication in the Journal of Earthquake Engineering and Structural Dynamics)

 **[2] MMER Package**
 *MMER: Multivariate Mixed Effects Regression*